awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of contacts handled by an agent, including both incoming and outgoing contacts\.

 **Contacts handled incoming**
-Count of incoming contacts handled by an agent\.
+Count of incoming contacts that were handled by an agent, including the following types of contacts:
++ Inbound calls
++ Transfer to agent
++ Transfer to queue
++ Queue to queue transfer

 **Contacts handled outbound**
 Count of outbound contacts that were handled by an agent\.
-This includes contacts that were initiated using the `StartOutboundVoiceContact` operation in the Amazon Connect API\.
+This includes contacts that were initiated by an agent using the CCP\.

+**Callback contacts handled**
+The total number of contacts handled by an agent that were initiated from a queued callback\.

+**API Contacts handled**
+Total number of contacts handled by an agent that were initiated using an Amazon Connect API operation, such as `StartOutboundVoiceContact`\.

 **Contacts put on hold**
 Count of contacts put on hold by an agent one or more times\.